riolaf05/ai_obj_detection_cd/README.md

 It can be used to train ML models then evaluate them using **MLFlow** or **TensorBoard**

+This is the general pipeline which is followed by most of the covered use cases:

+###TODO: review this steps!

+1. Clone the repo into your local machine
+2. Put your data in the specified folders
+3. Push and start the continuous integration pipeline
+4. Run the given docker container, watch the results with **MLFlow** or **TensorBoard** and get your model or results from output folders.

 ### Agenda

 * ~~fix pipeline errors~~